 If you're a mushroom fan or a fungi fanatic, if you will, you're going to love having a jar of these marinated shiitake mushrooms on hand at all times.
-They're a great topping for poke bowls, broiled miso halibut, honey-glazed cod, stir fry, you name it!
+They're a great topping for poke bowls, broiled miso halibut, honey-glazed cod, pheasant adobo, stir fry, you name it!
 The earthy mushrooms soak up the sweet and salty marinade for a delightful treat that you'll want to put on everything!

 Mushrooms are like little sponges that soak up any flavor you cook them in.
 This simple but flavorful soy sauce-based marinade becomes almost syrupy when simmered with sliced shiitake mushrooms.
 The marinade also acts as a preservative that keeps the mushrooms fresh in your fridge for a couple of weeks.

 If you find yourself with extra mushrooms, this recipe is a great way to extend their shelf life if you don't plan to use them right away!
+Looking for more easy veggie condiments?
+Try pickled red onions with apple cider vinegar, pickled jalapeños, or pickled shallots.

-Ingredient Notes:
+Ingredient Notes

 - Shiitake Mushrooms: If you have another mushroom that you prefer, this recipe works with just about any mushroom!

-How To Make Soy-Marinated Shiitake Mushrooms:
+How To Make Soy-Marinated Shiitake Mushrooms

 You'll be amazed at how much flavor is packed into these mushrooms with a few simple steps.